Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

-The (still large) solving time gap between the ORA and heuristic approaches is reduced by Fu and Wilken in 2002~\cite{Fu2002}.
-Fu and Wilken identify numerous conditions under which decisions are \emph{dominated}.
-A 0-1 decision (variable) is \emph{dominated} if there always exists an equal or better solution where the decision is not taken~\cite{Chu2012}.
-Fu and Wilken remove dominated spilling variables from the model to decrease its complexity.
+Fu and Wilken reduce the (still large) solving time gap between the ORA and heuristic approaches~\cite{Fu2002}.
+Their faster ORA approach identifies numerous conditions under which decisions are dominated (that is, provably suboptimal).
+For example, the fact that the ORA model assumes a constant cost for any placement of spill code within the same basic block makes certain spilling decisions dominated.
+The variables corresponding to such decisions are guaranteed to be zero in some optimal solution and can thus be discarded to reduce the model's complexity.

-Experiments where the reduced model is compared to the original one by Goodwin and Wilken show how the IP solving process is sped-up by four orders of magnitude: two due to increased computational power and algorithmic improvements in the IP solver and two due to the removal of dominated variables and their corresponding constraints.
-The improvements allow solving $98.5\%$ of the functions in the SPEC92 integer benchmarks optimally with a time limit of 1024 seconds.
+Fu and Wilken find that the solving process is roughly sped up by four orders of magnitude compared to the original ORA approach: two due to increased computational power and algorithmic improvements in the IP solver during the six-year gap between the publications, and two due to the removal of dominated variables and their corresponding constraints.
+According to their results, the improvements make it possible to solve 98.5\% of the functions in the SPEC92 integer benchmarks~\cite{CPU} optimally with a time limit of 1024 seconds.